This is an overview of the entire 2017-18 research project.

 FURTHER DETAILS FOR CHAPTER PARTICIPATION

 - IRB proposal that was approved at Blinn College.
-This may help you complete your own IRB proposal if your college has an IRB in place.

 - IRB review approval page from Blinn College.
 This is evidence that the Blinn College IRB approved this study.